fr0ziii/compare-chunker/README.md

 npm run lint    # enforce React, Hooks, and TS rules
 ```

-## Talking Points For Your Portfolio

-- **Context fragmentation elevator pitch** - show the retrieval simulation where the Markdown splitter produces two hits for a single answer while recursive or semantic keeps the narrative intact.
-- **Data quality first** - walk through the raw HTML input, demonstrate how cleaning changes the broken-edge metric, and relate that to real ETL pipelines.
-- **Instrumentation mindset** - highlight the MiniLM preload/cache chip and metrics dashboard to prove you care about latency, observability, and scientific comparison.
-- **Iteration culture** - use the snapshot board to explain how RAG teams run experiments, capture baselines, and justify configuration changes with numbers.

 ## Roadmap Ideas

 - Add latency tracking per splitter or embedding path to tie UX perception to measurable performance.